Julia Buckingham: Early life

 Buckingham was born on 18 October 1950.
 She attended St Mary's School, Calne from 1960 to 1968.
-She then studied zoology at the University of Sheffield from 1968 - 1971.
-She received her PhD degree in pharmacology at the University of London, Royal Free Hospital School of Medicine.
-In 1987, she received her DSc degree from the same university.
+In 1968, she then went to the University of Sheffield where she obtained a BSc degree in zoology in 1971.
+She received her PhD in pharmacology from the University of London, Royal Free Hospital School of Medicine in 1974.
+In 1987, she was awarded a DSc degree in endocrine pharmacology from the same university.

 Career

 Buckingham started her career in 1971 as a research assistant at Glaxo Laboratories, UK.
-From 1974-1980, she became a research fellow at the department of pharmacology, University of London.
-From 1980-1987, she became a senior lecturer at the same university.
-From 1988-1997, she became a professor of pharmacology and was head of department of pharmacology, Charing Cross and Westminster Hospital, University of London.
+From 1974–1980, she became a research fellow at the department of pharmacology, University of London.
+From 1980–1987, she became a senior lecturer at the same university.
+From 1988–1997, she became a professor of pharmacology and was head of department of pharmacology, Charing Cross and Westminster Hospital, University of London.

-From 1992-1997, she became the assistant Dean.
+From 1992–1997, she became the assistant Dean.
 In 1997, she moved to Imperial College London to be professor of pharmacology.
 In 2000, she became the college Dean in nonclinical medicine at Imperial College London.
 In 2007, she became Pro-rector (education) and in 2010 she became Pro-rector (education and academic affairs) at the same university.

 In 2012, she left Imperial College London to be Vice Chancellor of Brunel University London.
 In August 2019, she additionally became the President of Universities UK.
 Following the announcement of her intention to leave Brunel, she became Chair of the Institute of Cancer Research on 1 August 2021.